ASCERT: CABG bested PCI in high-risk patients

 For more information:

-Disclosure: Dr. Edwards is a consultant and on the advisory board
+Disclosure: Dr. Edwards is a consultant and on the advisory board for Humana.

 The ASCERT program provides important comparative-effectiveness data for high-risk patients undergoing PCI vs. CABG.
 This is a large patient cohort with outcomes available by linkage to a CMS database.
 These data support the results of SYNTAX, BARI 2D and other trials, in that higher-risk patients likely benefit from CABG vs. PCI.
 It is important to remember, however, that this is not a randomized clinical trial and not a direct comparison of PCI to CABG.
 Patients were referred for a given revascularization procedure based upon physician and patient preference; they were not randomized.
 Additionally, there are other outcomes of importance to patients that strongly affect quality of life, such as stroke.
 It will be important to be able to review the full peer-reviewed manuscript when it is published.